shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new.md

    ![Selecting Dataset](media/upd-ai-L1-t7-s4.png)

-4. Once we picked the dataset, select the **Regression** modeling type and click **Next**
+4. Once we picked the dataset, select the **Regression** modelling type and click **Next**

    ![Modeling_type](media/modelling_type.png)

 5. Now we need to select the Dashboard components; the Responsible AI dashboard offers two profiles for recommended sets of tools you can generate:

    - **Model debugging**: Understand and debug erroneous data cohorts in your ML model using Error analysis, Counterfactual what-if examples, and Model explainability
-   - **Real life interventions** : Understand and debug erroneous data cohorts in your ML model using Causal analysis
+   - **Real life interventions**: Understand and debug erroneous data cohorts in your ML model using Causal analysis

 6. Select the **Model Debugging** component and click **Next**